CodeboxIDE/codebox-docs/addons/getting_started.md

 $ npm start
 ```

-4) Use your Codebox Addons Manager to install the [Hello World Addons](https://github.com/FriendCode/codebox-addon-helloworld).
+4) Use your Codebox Addons Manager to install the [HelloWorld Addon](https://github.com/FriendCode/codebox-addon-helloworld).

-5) Change the name of the "hello" folder, the name of the package in **package.json" and the git remote url to your repository uing:
+5) Change the name of the "hello" folder, the name of the package in **package.json** and the git remote url to your repository using:

 ```
 $ git remote set-url origin https://github.com/user/repo2.git